-Especially after a high duty cycle summer months, dirt and debris collect and attach to various components of the cooling tower.
+Let Chemstar WATER help you with your spring and fall cleanings of cooling towers.
+Especially after a high duty cycle of inclement weather, dirt and debris collect and attach to various components of the cooling tower.
 If not physically cleaned on a schedule, this dirt and debris may facilitate the accumulation of sediment and create corrosion which may impact the whole system.
 The additional debris and sediment will eventually reduce the heat transfer efficiency, increase the approach temperatures and eventually increase energy costs.

 More importantly, system physical cleanliness has a significant effect on microbial control.
 Debris, sediment, and deposits shield bacteria from biocides, and bacteria may flourish in that environment.
 Deposits become sites for under-deposit corrosion and react with biocides of all types, creating a large biocide demand while reducing its effectiveness.
 The installation of a side stream filtration to remove suspended solids can significantly improve the effectiveness of microbial control measures and reduce cleaning requirements and biocide dosages.